funkybeppe/sip-society/README.md

 ### User Stories:

  ### VIEWING AND NAVIGATION
+   * PURPOSE: As a user, I want to understand the purpose of the website from the first interaction with it content.
    * RESPONSIVENESS: As a user, I want to be able to easily use the site functionalities on all viewports, so I can shop the products from any device.
    * FOOTER: As a user, I want to see a footer with relevant information and documents.
    * ACCESSIBLE MENU: As a user, I want to be able to access a navigation menu at any time, so I can easily navigate through the website content.